patw0929/sprocket/README.md

 # sprocket [![Travis CI][travis-image]][travis-url] [![Quality][codeclimate-image]][codeclimate-url] [![Coverage][coveralls-image]][coveralls-url] [![Dependencies][gemnasium-image]][gemnasium-url]
-> Opinioned asset build tools.
+> Opinioned asset build tools for any javascript frameworks.
 Inspired from ruby Sprocket and gulpjs.

 [![Version][npm-image]][npm-url]

+It's designed for ExpressJS websites, SailsJS websites and even pure-static websites.
+Pure jQuery site?
+Or fancy AngularJS Apps?
+No problem!

+The only required dependency is [gulpjs](http://gulpjs.com/).
+We use `gulpfile` to build your workflow.

 ## Quick Overview